gofynd/fdk-client-swift/documentation/platform/USER.md

-Use this API to retrieve a list of customers who have registered in the application.
+Retrieve a list of customer profiles.

 *Returned Response:*